Maczi01/unball/.ai/db-plan.md

    - One user can have multiple daily submissions (one per day)
    - Cascade delete: removing a user removes their submissions

+5. **photos ← photo_submissions**
+   - One approved photo can be linked from one photo submission
+   - Set null on delete: removing a photo doesn't delete the submission record

+6. **users → photo_submissions (submitted by)**
+   - One user can submit multiple photos
+   - Set null on delete: removing a user keeps the submission record

+7. **users → photo_submissions (reviewed by)**
+   - One admin can review multiple submissions
+   - Set null on delete: removing an admin keeps the review record

 ### Many-to-Many Relationships

 1. **photos ←→ daily_sets** (via daily_set_photos)